Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming

 \section{Introduction}

-In game theory, equilibrium has a long history.
-Debreu~\citep{debreu52} introduced the concept that we will focus on in this work, called generalized Nash equilibrium (GNE); see also \cite{facchineiEA10} for a review.
-Again, there is a long history of applications of GNE, but recent work includes applications in electricity markets \citep{fullerEA17,gabriel2013B,guo2021copositive}, energy markets \citep{gabriel_etal,gabriel2013A}, competitive capacitated lot-sizing \citep{li2011competition}, and applications of integer programming games \citep{carvalho2017nash,dragotto2021zero}.
-This particular body of work has been pushing the limits of the theory and methods for GNE by considering players modeled by nonconvex optimization problems.
-We note that GNE, as we focus on here, is a solution in ``pure'' strategies; this in contrast with Nash's original definition \citep{nash50,nash51}, which deals with equilibrium in mixed strategies (roughly, a solution consisting of a probability distribution over the strategy set of each player).
+In game theory, pure Nash equilibrium (PNE) has a long history.
+Recent work includes applications in electricity markets \citep{fullerEA17,gabriel2013B,guo2021copositive}, energy markets \citep{gabriel_etal,gabriel2013A}, competitive capacitated lot-sizing \citep{li2011competition}, and applications of integer programming games \citep{carvalho2017nash,dragotto2021zero}.
+This particular body of work has been pushing the limits of the theory and methods for PNE by considering players modeled by nonconvex optimization problems.
+We note that PNE, as the name suggests, is a solution in ``pure'' strategies; this in contrast with Nash's original definition \citep{nash50}, which deals with equilibrium in mixed strategies (roughly, a solution consisting of a probability distribution over the strategy set of each player).
 Nonconvexity is a major challenge when trying to find a pure Nash equilibrium.

-A popular class of methods for finding a GNE involve taking the KKT conditions for each player problem and solving a complementarity problem, or more generally a variational inequality (VI).
-Again, see \cite{facchineiEA10} for an extensive review; we merely point out here that this approach is so dominant that a mathematical program with ``equilibrium constraints'' is \emph{defined} (by \citet{luo1996mathematical} in specific, and many others in general) as a mathematical program constrained by the solution set of a variational inequality.
+A popular class of methods for finding a pure Nash equilibrium involves taking the KKT conditions for each player problem and solving a complementarity problem, or more generally a variational inequality (VI).
+See \cite{facchinei_pang,facchinei_pang2010} for reviews.
+However, this approach fundamentally relies on the sufficiency of first-order optimality conditions for the players' decision problems.
+When the players' decision problems are defined by smooth functions, there are regularity conditions under which solving a VI reformulation can give a Nash equilibrium for a related game \cite{pang2011nonconvex}, but in general, without convex structure, this approach can only guarantee convergence to a ``local'' Nash equilibrium.